Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Introduction

 \section{Introduction}

-Piecewise-deterministic Markov processes (PDMP) provide a powerful formalism for modeling discrete random change in the global environment.
+Piecewise-deterministic Markov processes (PDMPs) provide a powerful formalism for modeling discrete random changes in a global environment.
 That formalism is particularly useful when the number of {\em deterministic modes} of the global environment is relatively small and there is a high fidelity statistical characterization of mode-to-mode {\em switching} rates.
 Such processes arise in a broad range of applications, especially in the biological sciences \cite{RudnickiBioModels}.
-For example, they can be used to model keratin network formation \cite{BeilKeratin}, SIRS epidemic spread \cite{LiSIRSEpidemic}, and genetic networks \cite{ZeiserGeneticNetworks}.
-In other disciplines, applications of PDMPs include models of fatigue crack growth \cite{ChiquetFatigueCrack}, financial contagion \cite{DassiosContagion}, manufacturing processes \cite{akella1986optimal, bielecki1988optimality, olsder1980time, sethi2012hierarchical}, sustainable development, economic growth \& climate change \cite{haurie2005multigenerational, haurie2006stochastic}, and path-planning under uncertainty \cite{andrews2013deterministic, ShenVlad, CarteeVlad_Poaching}.
+For example, they can be used to model keratin network formation \cite{BeilKeratin}, SIRS epidemic spread \cite{LiSIRSEpidemic}, genetic networks \cite{ZeiserGeneticNetworks}, and predator-prey systems \cite{benaim2016lotka, costa2016piecewise, HeningStrickler2019}.
+In other disciplines, applications of PDMPs include models of fatigue crack growth \cite{ChiquetFatigueCrack}, financial contagion \cite{DassiosContagion}, manufacturing processes \cite{akella1986optimal, bielecki1988optimality, olsder1980time, sethi2012hierarchical}, sustainable development, economic growth \& climate change \cite{haurie2005multigenerational, haurie2006stochastic}, and path-planning under uncertainty \cite{andrews2013deterministic, ShenVlad, CarteeVlad_Poaching, GeeVladimirsky2020}.

 In this paper we focus on a computational framework for quantifying uncertainty in outcomes of PDMPs due to random switching times and possible uncertainty in switching rates.
-If the PDMP system is controlled in real time, we also show that this uncertainty of outcomes can be actively {\em managed}.
+If a PDMP system is controlled in real time, we also show that this uncertainty of outcomes can be actively {\em managed}.

-In PDMPs, the full state of the system is described by a continuous component $\x \in \domain \subset \R^d$ and a discrete component $i \in \M = \{1, \ldots, M \}$ that represents the current deterministic ``mode''.
+In our PDMP models, the full state of the system is described by a continuous component $\x \in \domain \subset \R^d$ and a discrete component $i \in \M = \{1, \ldots, M \}$ that represents the current deterministic ``mode''.
 Starting from the initial configuration $(\x,i)$, the evolution of continuous component $\y(t)$ is defined by a (mode-dependent) ODE

 while the switches in mode $m(t)$ are based on a continuous-time Markov process on $\M$.
 Using $\lambda_{ij}$ to denote the rate of $(i \to j)$ switching, we can write

 Here, we focus on {\em exit-time} problems, in which the process stops as soon as the system reaches a compact exit set $Q \subset \domain$.
 Due to the random mode-switches, the exit-time $T_{\x, i} = \min \{t \geq 0 \, | \, \y(t) \in Q\}$ is also random, which makes it somewhat harder to approximate the distribution for our main object of study -- the {\em cumulative cost} of the PDMP $\J(\x,i)$.